melisayu/food-delivery-app/README.md

 # Food Delivery Mobile App

-This is a food delivery mobile app using React Native
+This is a food delivery mobile app using React Native for learning purpose

 ## Project setup
 ```